Evidlo/prelim/main.typ

 === Step 4 - Line Integration

     The final step of the raytracer is to perform a weighted sum of the object values at the voxel indices given in the table in the previous section with the $Delta t$ column as weights.

+  // FIXME - use x instead of rho

     #math.equation(
         $sum_(i=0)^(2(N_r + 1) + \ 2(N_e + 1) + \ (N_a + 1) - 1) bold(rho)[r_i, e_i, a_i] * Delta t_i = innerproduct(rho, Delta t)$